gejingquan/BootHotPatch/README.md

 # Section 3: Install the hot patch deployment tool libcareplus and prepare a demonstration instance (CVE-2021-45985).

 ### Step 1:
-Download the software source code of libcareplus and compile it.
+Download the software source code of libcareplus, compile and install it.

 `git clone https://github.com/openeuler-mirror/libcareplus`